xiao81/ECE264/README.md

         Understand how call stack shrinks when a function completes Understand where the program continues after a function completes Understand pointers
-            Distinguish the meaning of the pointer in four different context Apply pointers in appropriate context
     Implement algorithms using C
         Describe an algorithm in English
-            Describe the assumptions and restrictions of the problem Describe the input of the algorithm
-            Describe the desired outcome of the algorithm Describe the procedure to produce the desired outcome from the input Generate scenarios to validate the algorithm
+        Generate scenarios to validate the algorithm
-            Describe all valid scenarios that can be handled by the algorithm Identify at least three invalid scenarios which cannot be handled by the algorithm Translate an algorithm from English to a C program Choose appropriate library functions when translating an algorithm Utilize online manual of library functions and distinguish between related functions Convert the procedure in English to appropriate syntax in the C program Create test cases to verify the program Differentiate between correct and incorrect results when testing a program Understand the functionalities of various tools for testing and debugging Utilize appropriate tools in testing
+        Translate an algorithm from English to a C program Create test cases to verify the program
-            Interpret the results from testing and take appropriate action for correcting the program Write programs that use recursion
+    Write programs that use recursion
         Explain the terminating condition(s) of recursion
         Describe the solution for a complex case based on the solutions of simpler cases